 - When anchored, there should be anchor lights always, from sunset to sunrise

-- A “Kill Switch”, or a cutoff switch than can stop the boat quickly
+- A “Kill Switch” or a cutoff switch that can stop the boat quickly

 Additionally, there are rules in place when boating in the waters of South Carolina.